gcohenfr/stat-301/docs/syllabus-page.md

 ## Syllabus

-Classical and simulation-based techniques for estimation and hypothesis testing, including inference for means and proportions.
-Emphasis on case studies and real data sets, as well as reproducible and transparent workflows when writing computer scripts for analysis and reports.
+Explanatory and predictive data analysis with multiple explanatory variables.
+Choosing the right methods to apply based on the statistical question and data at hand.
+Trade-offs between model-based and non-model based approaches.
+Emphasis placed on case studies and real data sets, as well as reproducible and transparent workflows when writing computer scripts for analysis and reports.

 ### Prerequisites
 - STAT 201: Statistical Inference for Data Science